niemasd/VID1-Preservation/README.md

 There might be other dependencies that you need to install as well.
 You can Google your compile error messages as needed.

 ## Decode VID1 Video Stream to FFV1 MKV
-We will first use the [`vid1_decode.py`](vid1_decode.py) script to decode the VID1 video stream into an FFV1 MKV file:
+We will first use the [`vid1_decode.py`](vid1_decode.py) script to decode the VID1 video stream and re-encode it into an FFV1 (lossless-compressed) MKV file:

 ```bash
 python3 vid1_decode.py original.vid video.mkv
 ```

-This re-encodes the video stream to FFV1 and saves it in an MKV container.
 To recursively run it on all `.vid` files nested within the current directory (automatically reattempting failed runs with `--resync-scan`):

 ```bash
 find . -type f -name '*.vid' -exec sh -c '"$HOME/VID1-Video-Translator/vid1_decode.py" "$1" "$1.video.mkv" || "$HOME/VID1-Video-Translator/vid1_decode.py" --resync-scan "$1" "$1.video.mkv"' sh {} \;